QubesOS/qubes-doc/building/building-archlinux-template.md

 ## 5:   Configuring setup script to create builder.conf file

 *   You will be creating the builder.conf file which tells where and what to use.
 The most automated, and in this case the easiest, way to create this is to use the script that is provided in Qubes Builder.
-Its named '**setup**'.
+Its named `setup`.
 Before running the script you need to edit one file it uses.

     *In the future this should not be needed once a change is made to the 'setup' script.*

-    *   Edit the '**qubes-os-r3.2.conf**' which is found in **/home/user/qubes-builder/example-configs**  Use the text editor of your choice.
+    *   Edit the `qubes-os-r3.2.conf` which is found in `/home/user/qubes-builder/example-configs`  Use the text editor of your choice.

-        *   **$ cd /home/user/qubes-builder/example-configs/**
+        `$ cd /home/user/qubes-builder/example-configs/`

-        *   **$ nano -W qubes-os-r3.2.conf** or **$ gedit qubes-os-r3.2.conf** or etc….
+        `$ nano -W qubes-os-r3.2.conf` or `$ gedit qubes-os-r3.2.conf` or etc….
 <br>
 <br>
 ![arch-template-06](/attachment/wiki/ArchlinuxTemplate/arch-template-06.png)